Open July 1st, 2018 through June 30th, 2019

 Ming Tan, MD - Molecular pathogenesis of Chlamydia (cause of sexually transmitted disease and linked with heart disease); transcriptional regulation of gene expression; studying global gene expression using DNA micro arrays.

-Marian L. Waterman, PhD - Role of LEF/TCF proteins in Wnt signaling and cancer expression, transcription activation and nuclear localization.
+Marian L. Waterman, PhD - Role of LEF/TCF proteins in Wnt signaling and cancer: expression,

-To apply, please log onto UC Irvine's recruitment site located at:
+To apply, please log onto the UCI Recruitment website at: